 A recent enhancement to ERS has been the development of a series of supplementary training modules that cater for specific rider needs, such as modules which include riding abroad and riding for work.

 Certificated, but not tested

 Many riders prefer assessment over examination.
-Combining a less pressured approach and the fact that MCIA RIDE accredited schools have instructors who are highly skilled at preparing riders to pass advanced rider qualifications, the Enhanced Rider Scheme is useful for anyone wishing to improve their riding skills.
+Combining a less pressured approach and the fact that MCIA RIDE Industry Approved Motorcycle Training schools have instructors who are highly skilled at preparing riders to pass advanced rider qualifications, the Enhanced Rider Scheme is useful for anyone wishing to improve their riding skills.

 Further information about ERS can be found here.